 5) Seal Them Out

 Take a close look at your home and property to find any places where skunks may be getting in.
 These could include damaged crawlspace vents, broken fencing, and missing underpinning to name a few.
+It’s important to encapsulate your crawl space to keep any critters like skunks out.
 Seal up any gaps that could allow for easy entry.

 Prevention is generally the best medicine, so if you’re concerned about skunks, consider taking these steps to keep an invasion from occurring to begin with.
 In the event skunks have already encroached on your property, these measures will help keep them at bay in the future.
 Keep in mind, seeking professional intervention could work out in your favor as well.